Gators Lacrosse Wins 11th Game In Row, Downs Vanderbilt - ESPN 98.1 FM - 850 AM WRUF

 It marks the fifth game in a row the Gators have won by at least 13 goals.
 Pavinelli had a season-high five goals and Ashley Gonzalez had a season-high six points.

-The Gators continue conference play at East Carolina University at noon April 6 (on ESPN+).
+The Gators continue conference play at East Carolina University at noon April 6.